Shallow Copy and Deep Copy in C#

 Example to Understand Deep Copy in C#

-Note: In C#, a “deep copy” means recursively creating a new object that is a copy of the original object along with all the objects inside it.
-This way, changes to the new object won’t affect the original object or vice versa.
+Note: In C#, a “deep copy” means creating a new object with a copy of the original object and all the objects inside it.
+In this case, changes to the new object won’t affect the original object or vice versa.
 To perform a deep copy, you typically have to manually copy each field of the object, taking care to also deep copy any reference types.

 Differences Between Shallow Copy and Deep Copy in C#: